cpmpercussion/homepage/_posts/2014-01-30-more-objective-c-osc-library-adventures-f53osc-and-metatoneosc.md

 type: post
 published: true
 meta: {}
+description: "I've previously written about my adventures in finding a good OSC library to use in iOS development.
+I found a new contender, F53OSC, yesterday that"
 ---

 I've previously written about my adventures in [finding a good OSC library](http://charlesmartin.com.au/blog/2013/3/26/finding-a-good-osc-library-for-ios) to use in iOS development.
 I found a new contender, [F53OSC](https://github.com/Figure53/F53OSC), yesterday that seemed to be a complete implementation of OSC 1.0 and doesn't require any XCode sub-projects (very annoying to setup when starting a new app).